sagecodes/intro-to-sql/README.md

 Common SQL Databases:

-Each of these can be Queried using the SQL programming Language
+Each of these databases can be Queried using the SQL programming Language.
 - MySQL
 - PostgreSQL
 - Microsoft SQL
 - SQLie
 - Oracle

+*Note:* There are some slight differences to each database

 Other databases
 These are often referred to noSQL databased

 - GraphQL
 - MongoDB